Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume

-A secondary metric that we consider is the fraction of cache object insertion/retrieval operations that are insertions.
-With dynamic cache instantiation, this is given by $\bar{I}_{t_a : t_d}/(\bar{I}_{t_a : t_d} + \bar{H}_{t_a : t_d})$, where $\bar{I}_{t_a : t_d}$ denotes the average cache insertion rate over the cache instantiation interval; i.e., the fraction of requests that result in the requested object being inserted into the cache. \revrev{As with the hit rate, the insertion rate will vary over the duration of the instantiation interval.
-The}{The} fraction of cache operations that are insertions is an important measure of overhead; cache insertions consume node resources, but do not yield any benefit unless there are subsequent resulting cache hits. \revrev{}{Finally, we use the average number of objects $A$ in an RCW cache to match the cache capacity $C$ of an LRU cache with similar performance.}
+\revExt{\revthree{A secondary metric that we consider is the fraction of cache object insertion/retrieval operations that are insertions.}{In addition to the primary metrics, we also evaluate the {\em fraction of cache insertions} (over all cache object insertion/retrieval operations).} With dynamic cache instantiation, this is given by $\bar{I}_{t_a : t_d}/(\bar{I}_{t_a : t_d} + \bar{H}_{t_a : t_d})$, where $\bar{I}_{t_a : t_d}$ denotes the average cache insertion rate over the cache instantiation \revthree{interval; i.e., the fraction of requests that result in the requested object being inserted into the cache.}{interval.} \revrev{As with the hit rate, the insertion rate will vary over the duration of the instantiation interval.
+The}{The} fraction of cache operations that are insertions is an important measure of overhead; cache insertions consume node resources, but do not yield any benefit unless there are subsequent resulting cache hits. \revrev{}{Finally, we use the \revthree{average number of objects $A$ in an RCW cache}{{\em average number of objects $A$ in an RCW cache}} to match the cache capacity $C$ of an LRU cache with similar performance.}}{In addition to the above metrics, when analyzing RCW caches we evaluate the hit rate $H$, the cache insertion rate $I$ (fraction of requests that result in object insertions into the cache) as well as the insertion fraction $I/(I + H)$, and the average number $A$ of objects in the cache.
+The insertion fraction is an important measure of overhead; cache insertions consume node resources, but do not yield any benefit unless there are subsequent resulting cache hits.
+The average number of objects in the cache is used to match the cache capacity $C$ of an LRU cache with similar performance.}